Crayon: Artists

-Early French artists, including François Clouet (1510–1572) and Nicholas L'agneau (1590–1666), used crayons in their early art projects.
+Early French artists, including François Clouet (1510–1572) and Nicolas Lagneau (1590–1666), used crayons in their early art projects.
 Clouet used crayons for his modeled portraits, which were so elaborate that he caught the attention of Henry V, who knighted him.
 He became a court painter for the royalty, and his entire art career began with and consisted of wax crayon art.
-L'agneau illustrated his portraits with outlines in wax crayons, and with tints of watercolor.
+Lagneau illustrated his portraits with outlines in wax crayons, and with tints of watercolor.
 His portraits were often of people who looked surprised or unaware of their surroundings.

 Sister Gertrude Morgan was most known for preaching the Gospel around New Orleans with simple and easy-to-understand crayon drawings.
 Morgan caught the eye of a gallery owner E. Lorenz Borenstein, and was allowed to show her work, play her music and spread her word of God at the gallery.
 Her early drawings were that of just very modest and simple crayon drawings, depicting biblical text to provide a clearer image to those who were unfamiliar with the Bible.
 Morgan went on to publish a record of her biblical songs and has artwork featured in the American Folk Art Museum in New York.